There are two traditional ways to move physical machines to Hyper-V virtual machine using Microsoft Tools.

 Another tool is Disk to VHD and if you try to convert the physical machine using Disk2VHD tool, then try to boot the VHD disk in Hyper-V manager you get the following error in Hyper-V Manager:

 No Operating System was loaded.
 Press a key to retry boot sequence

 Use Disk2VHD to convert the physical machine to a disk.
 Before you do that map the boot partition on the source machine to a drive so when you run the Disk2VHD that partition will get captured.

 To do that, go to command line and type:

 mountvol V: /S

-That will mount the boot partition to a drive called V: drive.
-You can choose any other available drive if you want.
+That will mount the boot partition to a drive called V: drive (you could choose any other available drive if you want).
 Now run Disk2VHD.
-That will covert the server’s partitions and disks including the boot to VHD.
+That will convert the server’s partitions and disks including the boot to VHD.
 Copy to the Hyper-V machine and boot the new VM with that disk.